 - PSY-20034: Social Psychology in the Modern World (Module Leader)

 - PSY-30061: Final Year Project

 - PSY-40015: Dissertation

-- PSY-40043: Advanced Study in Social and Community Psychology
+- PSY-40051: Advanced Study in Applied Social and Political Psychology

 I am currently particularly interested conducting research addressing the following topics: